Let's experiment dragon fruit grafting together:

 The advantage of this grafting style is that it retains the shape of the main branch (the rootstock).
-So later on, if we want to remove the graft, we just need to cut off the grafted shoot.
+So later on, if we want to remove the graft, we just need to cut off the grafted shoots.
 Everything else is kept intact.

-Here we use the Taiwan dragon fruit as the rootstock branch.
+Here we use the Taiwan red dragon fruit as the rootstock branch.
 This variety is strong, tolerant & has very good root growth.

 The Taiwan red fruits look a bit like this.
 It's a type of Hylocereus polyrhizus, same as the Lisa variety.

 And now we choose the graft scion Thai yellow.
 So this will be the variety that we want to grow & get fruits:

 The fruits of Thai yellow look a bit like this:

 To get the shoot, what we do is twist & pull off the scion branch:

 And now back to our rootstock, we'll do the same.
 Be careful with dragon fruit thorns poking into the skin.
 It can hurt so bad all day long.

 After pulling off a shoot (a little branch) on the rootstock, we now insert the scion into the rootstock likewise: